 Patrol Bureau - Assistant Chief Todd Taylor

 This bureau is under the command of Assistant Chief Todd Taylor.
 Chief Taylor is a graduate of the University of North Texas with a Bachelor of Arts degree in Sociology.
 He began employment with the Lewisville Police Department on February 17, 1993.
-During his tenure, Todd has worked as a Patrol Officer, Criminal Investigator, Neighborhood Resource Officer, Patrol Sergeant, Neighborhood Resource Officer Sergeant, Patrol Lieutenant, Criminal Investigations Captain and Patrol Captain. he served on the SWAT Team from 1996 to 2004.
-Todd has graduated from the FBI National Academy.
+During his tenure, Chief Taylor has worked as a Patrol Officer, Criminal Investigator, Neighborhood Resource Officer, Patrol Sergeant, Neighborhood Resource Officer Sergeant, Patrol Lieutenant, Criminal Investigations Captain and Patrol Captain.
+He served on the SWAT Team from 1996 to 2004.
+Chief Taylor also graduated from the FBI National Academy.

 The Patrol Division responds to calls for service and provides a wide variety of police services.
-Lead by four Captains, the Patrol Division provides 24-hour service, 365 days a year through four patrol shifts.
-In order to provide a balanced and timely response to calls for service as well as preventative patrol, the City is divided into four geographic patrol districts.
+Led by four Captains, the Patrol Division provides 24-hour service, 365 days a year through four patrol shifts.
+In order to provide a balanced and timely response to calls for service, as well as preventative patrol, the city is divided into four geographic patrol districts.
 Each district is made up of several beats and staffed according to current crime trends and calls for police service.